Nike-Inc/brickflow/docs/tasks.md

 - Run Job
 - Sql

-The `for_each_task` decorator can be configured with the following parameters:
+The `for_each_task` decorator can be configured by providing in the `for_each_task_conf` param a `JobsTasksForEachTaskConfigs` config in which you specify:
-- **for_each_task_inputs: Optional[str]**: the list of input values to iterate over.
+- **inputs: Optional[str]**: the list of input values to iterate over.
 This can be a python iterable, or a string representing a JSON formatted array of values.
 - **for_each_task_concurrency: Optional[int]**: the number of concurrent executions of the task.
 Default is 1.

 A reference to the current input value we are iterating on can be accessed using `{{input}}` databricks workflow parameter.